TheRandMan/microg/README.md

-This is forked from the RattlesnakeOS repo and updated with new versions of MicroG
+This is forked from the RattlesnakeOS repo and updated with new versions of the MicroG components and set to automatically add the MicroG repo to F-Droid.

 ## Note:
 The F-Droid MicroG repo portion is not tested.
 To try it, add "fdroid_repo" in the custom-prebuilts section.
 I will update this when I have tested it.